Rheumatoid arthritis can affect the first and second vertebrae in the neck. This can cause pain, stiffness, and spinal instability.

 - brain fog

-- hard bumps or tissue under your skin
+- hard bumps under your skin

 RA in the neck can progress and cause permanent joint damage.
 There’s no cure, but a combination of therapies can help improve symptoms and reduce inflammation.

-Over-the-counter and prescription medication can help stop joint inflammation and pain, and slow the progression of the disease.
+In mild cases, over-the-counter and prescription medication can help stop joint inflammation and pain, and slow the progression of the disease.

 Since inactivity can worsen joint pain, your doctor may recommend light exercise to reduce inflammation and improve strength and flexibility.
-This can include activities that don’t involve a lot of neck movement such as walking or biking.

 Using a hot or cold compress for about 10 minutes may also help reduce inflammation, stiffness, and swelling.